junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory

-(**Warning words before chapter:** This chapter includes strong graphic depiction of violence that may cause sudden shock and uncomfortable.
-And includes temporary main character death.)
+(**Warning words before chapter:** This chapter includes strong graphic depictions of violence that may cause sudden shock and discomfort.
+It also includes temporary main character death.)

 <br>

-The impala is parked in the back alley by the two-story building.
-The place doesn't have light on, but some of the windows are broken, taste of copper and blood overflowing outside.
+The Impala is parked in the back alley by the two-story building.
+The place doesn't have any lights on, but some of the windows are broken, the scent of copper and blood overflowing outside.
 One can only imagine how much blood must have been spilled inside the place for the outside to smell the same filth.

-Sam and his grandfather hurry out of their van, rushing into the place, machete ready in hands.
+Sam and his grandfather hurry out of their van, rushing into the place, machete ready in their hands.

-There are bodies without head all the way from the stairs leading to the main hall.
+There are bodies without heads all the way from the stairs leading to the main hall.
 A long red carpet made of blood welcomes them.

-Sam glances at the separated heads rolling around on the floor, seeing fangs with dripping blood.
+Sam glances at the separated heads rolling around on the floor, seeing fangs dripping  with blood.
 None of them move an inch anymore.

 Samuel sees the same, catching his grandson's eyes, nodding at the only entrance leading to the larger opening.
-Both of them walk fast and quiet, in trained hunter steps.
+Both of them walk fast and quietly, in trained hunter steps.

 The place is quiet.
 Too quiet.
 Even their silent footsteps might become the source of an echo.

 And then, there is the sound of fighting again.
-Yelling and pulling, metal hitting each other, fist punching face.
+Yelling and groaning, metal hitting metal, fists punching flesh.

-They dash into the main ball room.
-Sam tightens the grip on the machete.
+They dash into the main ballroom.
+Sam tightens his grip on the machete.

-Dean is covered in blood, his own or others they do not know.
+Dean is covered in blood, his own or others' they do not know.
 The bigger vampire that bit him earlier has a smirk on his face, pulling Dean's collar and throwing him flying across the room like he weighs nothing.
-Dean lets out an angry growl, rolling on the ground in time to dodge a fierce direct blow in the face, grabbing the knife he dropped and jumping back on his feet, circling the other vampire, eyes bloody, pupils dilated, fangs out.
+Dean lets out an angry growl, rolling on the ground in time to dodge a fierce direct blow to the face, grabbing the knife he dropped and jumping back on his feet, circling the other vampire, eyes bloody, pupils dilated, fangs out.

 Sam hesitates.
 Samuel eyes him.

-"Don't want to hurt Dean by accident."
-Sam whispers, not moving an inch closer, just standing there, watching them with white knuckles around the machete.
+"Don't want to hurt Dean by accident," Sam whispers, not moving an inch closer, just standing there, watching them with white knuckles around the machete.

-Dean ducks and dodges for two three rounds, before getting wrestled and tripped by the other vampire, legs entangled, can't move easily.
+Dean ducks and dodges for two or three more rounds, before getting wrestled and tripped by the other vampire, legs entangled, unable to move easily.
 That monster is so much stronger than him.
-And by the look of fighting, the way he swings his arms and fists, several hundred years of living isn't teaching him nothing.
+And by the look of the fight, the way he swings his arms and fists, several hundred years of living isn't teaching him nothing.

 Dean can't breathe, fingers fumbling on the face of the bigger man, scratching the edge of his eye sockets, leaving bloody fingernail marks, but the other monster does not back away.
-Dean's movement gets slacker, arms slumping to the ground eventually.
+Dean's movements slow, arms slumping to the ground eventually.

-The other vampire lets the grip loose, Sam catches the break and marches forward, but he's still two steps too far away when the vampire dives back with the silver knife Dean left behind, cuts his head off in a clean move.
+The other vampire lets the grip loose, Sam catches the break and marches forward, but he's still two steps too far away when the vampire dives back with the silver knife Dean left behind, cutting his head off in a clean move.
 Sam's machete slides through the vampire's throat right in the next second.

 Two heads roll away from their bodies, blood spilling everywhere, mostly on Sam's face.

-Sam flinches sharply, staring at the heads and bodies, gasping loud.
+Sam flinches sharply, staring at the heads and bodies, gasping loudly.
 "Dean!"

 Dean's eyes are still wide open, amber green, reflecting the shifting colors of the colored glass windows on the high ceiling.
 And then the lights go out.
 The fangs are still out, ugly, layering over his own teeth.

 So much for going out swinging.

-So much for the half retiring and apple-pie life.
+So much for half-retiring and apple-pie life.

 "Oh my God!"
 Sam kneels down by his brother's body, hands on his shoulder, inhaling heavily.